 Dissertation Travel Awards

-A small number of awards for dissertation research abroad are granted annually by the Graduate School.
+A small number of awards for domestic or international dissertation research are granted annually by the Graduate School.
 Application times will be announced by the DGS.

 The DGS benefits from consultation with graduate student representatives elected to serve on a Graduate Student Advisory Committee.
 Each year the DGS asks the graduate students to convene and elect two representatives, one pre-prelim and one post-prelim, to serve on the committee.